 Balfour Capital Welcomes Thanh Nguyen As Investment Advisor

-In a strategic move to deepen its presence in Southeast Asia and further its commitment to high-level talent and localized market expertise, Balfour Capital Group (BCG) is pleased to announce a collaboration with Nguyễn Tuấn Thành, one of Vietnam's most promising and dynamic investment professionals.
+In a bold move to strengthen its foothold in Southeast Asia and reinforce its commitment to high-caliber talent and regional expertise, Balfour Capital Group (BCG) is proud to announce a strategic collaboration with Nguyễn Tuấn Thành, one of Vietnam's most promising investment professionals.

-With over five years of experience navigating the complexities of Vietnam's financial landscape, Thành brings a sharp analytical mindset, a client-first approach, and a strong track record in managing institutional portfolios.
-His deep knowledge of the Vietnamese equity market and ability to build tailored, results-driven investment strategies align perfectly with BCG's global investment philosophy and precision-based capital management.
+With over five years of experience navigating Vietnam's dynamic financial landscape, Thành brings a sharp analytical mind, client-first philosophy, and a proven track record in managing institutional portfolios.
+His deep knowledge of the Vietnamese equity market and his ability to craft tailored, performance-driven investment strategies align seamlessly with BCG's global vision and precision-led approach to capital management.

-Currently serving as Senior Investment Advisory Executive at Viet Dragon Securities Corporation, Thành manages portfolios for four domestic funds and one offshore investment vehicle.
-His dual focus on performance and regulatory compliance makes him an ideal partner as BCG expands its international investment architecture, particularly in emerging markets with evolving legal and financial systems.
+Currently serving as a Senior Investment Advisory Executive at Viet Dragon Securities Corporation, Thành oversees portfolios for four domestic funds and one offshore investment vehicle.
+His work emphasizes not only performance optimization but strict adherence to Vietnam's evolving regulatory environment-an essential quality as BCG continues to expand its international investment architecture.

-“Nguyễn Tuấn Thành represents the kind of progressive, insightful leadership that defines our approach to global investing ,” said Steve Alain Lawrence, Chief Investment Officer at Balfour Capital Group.“Vietnam is a market of immense potential, and Thành's expertise will play a crucial role in helping us deepen our understanding of the region, identify new opportunities, and deliver strong, sustainable returns for our clients worldwide.”
+“Nguyễn Tuấn Thành exemplifies the kind of forward-thinking financial leadership that Balfour Capital Group is proud to be associated with,” said a spokesperson for BCG.“As Vietnam rapidly emerges as a strategic market within Asia-Pacific, Thành's insights and client-centric approach will be invaluable in helping us identify new opportunities, navigate local intricacies, and deliver long-term value to our global clientele.”

-Thành's previous tenure at Saigon Securities Inc. saw him supporting nearly 200 retail clients in securities trading .
-He gained recognition for his ability to simplify complex financial instruments and build lasting client relationships through transparency and personalized service.
-His early career experience in international trade documentation and logistics further enhances his suitability for BCG's cross-border investment initiatives.
+Thành's experience also includes a significant tenure at Saigon Securities Inc., where he supported nearly 200 retail clients in securities trading , establishing a reputation for demystifying complex financial instruments and earning trust through clarity and personalized service.
+His early exposure to international trade documentation and logistics further complements BCG's cross-border investment activities, underscoring his adaptability and global mindset.

-He holds a Bachelor's in International Business and a Master of Commerce from the University of Economics in Ho Chi Minh City.
-Thành is certified in both brokerage and derivative securities by the State Securities Commission of Vietnam and has successfully completed CFA Level I-demonstrating his technical excellence and commitment to international best practices.
+Academically, Thành holds a Bachelor's in International Business and a Master of Commerce from the University of Economics in Ho Chi Minh City.
+He is certified in both brokerage and derivative securities by the State Securities Commission of Vietnam, and he has successfully completed CFA Level I-a testament to his technical proficiency and commitment to global best practices.

-This partnership reflects Balfour Capital Group's continued focus on building strategic relationships with regional market leaders who combine deep local knowledge with global investment acumen.
-With offices in London, New York, Dubai, and Singapore, BCG remains committed to delivering customized asset management solutions underpinned by rigorous research, disciplined risk frameworks, and forward-looking insights.
+This collaboration reflects Balfour Capital Group's continued dedication to developing strategic partnerships with regional market experts who understand the nuances of local economies while upholding the highest standards of investment integrity and innovation.
+With offices spanning London, New York, Dubai, and Singapore, BCG remains steadfast in its mission to deliver bespoke asset management solutions backed by deep research, risk-sensitive frameworks, and cutting-edge insights.

-As BCG strengthens its presence in Vietnam and the broader ASEAN region, Thành's addition marks a significant step forward in its mission to pursue sustainable global growth and exceptional performance outcomes.
+As BCG strengthens its presence in Vietnam and broader ASEAN markets, the addition of Thành's expertise marks another milestone in the firm's pursuit of sustainable global growth and performance excellence.

 About Balfour Capital Group

-Balfour Capital Group is a global investment firm renowned for its disciplined approach to asset management, strategic advisory, and private wealth services.
-With a foundation built on trust, insight, and performance, BCG empowers clients to navigate complex financial environments and unlock value across diverse markets and sectors.
+Balfour Capital Group is a global investment firm known for its rigorous approach to asset management, strategic advisory, and private wealth services.
+With a reputation built on trust, insight, and performance, BCG continues to help clients navigate complex financial landscapes and unlock long-term value across geographies and sectors.

 Vikram Srivastava